-A rosewalk is comprised of 6 or more single dwellings arranged in a linear manner along either side of a common green.
+Rosewalk is comprised of 6 or more single dwellings arranged in a linear manner along either side of a common green.
 Pedestrian access to the building entrance is accessed from the common green and/or primary street.

-A bungalow court is comprised of 6 or more single dwellings arranged around a shared courtyard, with pedestrian access to the building entrances from the courtyard and/or fronting street.
+Bungalow Court is comprised of 6 or more single dwellings arranged around a shared courtyard, with pedestrian access to the building entrances from the courtyard and/or fronting street.

-The defining feature of these are the communal central open space.
-The lot width should be large enough to allow functional public and private open spaces and area for driveways or common parking.
+The defining feature of is the communal central open space.
+The lot width should be large enough to allow a functional public and private open spaces and area for driveways or common parking.

-The building size and massing of individual buildings is similar to a small-scale single dwelling unit
+The building size and massing of individual buildings is similar to a small-scale single dwelling